 - The wear in the columns referring to test blocks is the % of the replacement standard of .5 mm. across 8 links.
 Wear in Blocks 2 and 5 is cumulative;

 - Chain life is a calculation assuming the correct use and periodic reuse of the lubricant;

-- “Immersive” lubricants are wax delivered as pellets – the pellets are melted and the chain is immersed in hot melted was .
+- “Immersive” lubricants are wax delivered as pellets; in 2022 MSW changed to selling cakes of wax; – the wax is melted and the chain is immersed in hot melted wax.